Mobile Application Security Engineer

 You will: #

 - Participate in security assessments of mobile applications (iOS, Android, Flutter, React Native).
-Focus on platform-specific security controls (biometrics, security storage, device capabilities).
+Focus on platform-specific security controls (biometrics, security storage, device capabilities, reverse-engineering protections).
 Perform analysis and threat modelling.

 - Treat mobile app as a gateway into a larger system, build security defences from app to the backend and back (transport protections, TLS pinning, anti-fraud systems).

-- Participate in SSDLC for our products and our customersâ products: design, implementation and review of security controls.
-Assist and guide developers in securing data and software (explain risks & threats, work together to select security controls that would improve security without restricting usability/performance).
+- Participate in SSDLC for our products and our customersâ products.
+Explain risks & threats, work together with developers to select security controls that would improve security without restricting usability/performance.

 - Stay up to date with emerging security threats, vulnerabilities, and controls (read articles and papers, follow CVE updates, understand how threat landscape is changing, understand how to apply described ideas, read NIST guidelines).

-- Work with security across different stack: mobile and web applications, cloud and on-prem infrastructures, hardware devices, etc. Dive into application security, infrastructure security, data security, IoT security, ML security with our team of skilled engineers.
+- Dive into application security, infrastructure security, data security, IoT security, ML security with our team of skilled engineers.
 See related case study, written from an engineerâs point of view.

-- Share your work as conference talks, blogposts (see React Native security example), contribute to open source standards like OWASP.
+- Share your work as conference talks, blogposts (see a post about Mobile security score framework), contribute to open source standards like OWASP.

 We would expect you to have: #